Geogith/Crowdfunding-Marketing-Campaigns/README.md

 ![image](https://user-images.githubusercontent.com/67766966/120904309-2f957600-c611-11eb-9047-b84ba8ebc82c.png)

-Finally, some limitations of data set:
+Finally, some limitations of data set that could not be determined:

-  • Why projects are more successful during late April – Early May and seasonally-driven could not be determined.
+  • Why projects are more successful during late April – Early May and seasonally-driven?

-  • What makes a project successful other than funding could not be determined.
+  • What makes a project successful other than funding?

-  •	Why certain countries favor specific campaigns could not be determined.
+  •	Why certain countries favor specific campaigns?